ZhaonanZhang/blog/_posts/2022-10-02-leetcode-stackandqueue-20-Valid-Parentheses.md

 #### Thought

-Try the four steps for this problem:
+Try the [Four Steps](https://zhuanlan.zhihu.com/p/358088483)for this problem:
 - **Simulation**: Simulate the running of the problem on a paper.

 - **Rules**: Try to summarize the general rules and characteristics of the topic.